-It's a bit of an animal - actually, it's a lot of an animal - A 1:1 Balun for use on HF (1.8-30MHz) that easily handles 400w RF power (full-duty cycle).
+It's a bit of an animal - actually, it's a lot of an animal - Featuring a revised design as part of our new "Elite" range, it's a 1:1 Balun for use on HF (1.8-30MHz) that easily handles 400w RF power (full-duty cycle).
 Ideal for Dipoles at the home QTH.
-We don't cut corners: This balun is wound on an FT240-31 ferrite core offering resistive performance 3.5MHz up to 30MHz so a perfect companion for your resonant HF aerial or fan-dipole.
-At resonance, this balun is good for around 1kW CW/Datamodes.
+We don't cut corners: This balun is wound on an FT240 ferrite core which you can specify to match your needs.

-160m/80m : If you intend to use this Choke mostly below 15MHz, we can supply it with 12 turns instead of the usual 8.
+160m-20m : If you intend to use this Balun mostly below 15MHz, we can supply it with 12 turns instead of the usual 9.
 This gives improved choking performance on the lower bands but it can still be used across the whole of HF.

-QRO option : For extra power handling, this offers 2x FT240-31 ferrites with RG142 making the balun capable of 1000-watts continuous.
+QRO option : For extra power handling, this offers 2x FT240 ferrites with RG142 making the balun capable of 1000-watts continuous.
+The 3rd picture shows an example Choke/Isolator before the box is water-proofed: 2 cores, RG142 carefully wrapped and secured.

 USE WITH : Resonant Dipole